fingerprintjs/fingerprintjs-pro-spa/README.md

 });
 ```

-Cache keys are formed based on the combination of the _GetOptions_, so, for example, API responses for calls with `extendedResult: true` and `extendedResult: false`
+Cache keys are based on the combination of _GetOptions_.
+For example, API responses for calls with `extendedResult: true` and `extendedResult: false` are stored independently.
-will be stored independently.

 #### Creating a custom cache

-The SDK can be configured to use a custom cache store that is implemented by your application.
-This is useful if you are using this SDK in an environment where a different data store is more convenient, such as a hybrid mobile app.
+The SDK can use a custom cache store implemented inside your application.
+This is useful when a different data store is more convenient in your environment, such as a hybrid mobile app.

-To do this, provide an object to the `cache` property of the SDK configuration.

-The object should implement the following functions.
-Note that all of these functions can optionally return a Promise or a static value.
+You can provide an object to the `cache` property of the SDK configuration that implements the following functions.
+All the functions can return a Promise or a static value.

 | Signature                        | Return type                    | Description                                                                                                                                                                    |
 | -------------------------------- | ------------------------------ |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|